 - Our Environment (taught in the spring) is designed to foster a love of nature and of living in harmony with the earth.
 Students are challenged to look at the changing face of our planet and to consider personal activism: how one person can take action to preserve the earth.

 Fifth-graders continue their study of the Bible, learning about the life and teachings of Jesus, based on the four gospels of the New Testament.
 They then take a deeper look at our Unitarian Universalist faith.

 - In Kingdom of Equals (taught in the fall and winter), students consider Jesus as a pivotal figure in both secular and religious history, particularly the ideas of equality and radical love as taught by Jesus.
 Throughout, it is stressed that stories about Jesus are universal and therefore open to interpretation and definition.

 - Toolbox of Faith (taught in the spring) invites students to reflect on the qualities of our Unitarian Universalist faith as tools they can use in living their lives and building their own faith.
-Each session uses a tool as a metaphor, such as reflection (symbolized by a mirror), flexibility (duct tape), and justice (a flashlight).
+Each session uses a tool as a metaphor, such as a mirror (which symbolizes reflection), duct tape (symbolizing flexibility), and a flashlight (symbolizing justice).

-In grade 6, our students contemplate two of the “big questions” of life: How do we know right from wrong? and What happens when we die?
+In grade 6, our students contemplate two of the “big questions” of life: What happens when we die? and How do we know right from wrong?

 Grade 7: Neighboring Faiths